metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 ..
 Hint:: For traceability and reproducibility, create this working directory and place your processed taxonomy database in a location where it will not be erased by error.

-Config file
+config_DB file
 =======================================================================

-As for the :ref:`main workflow <pipeline_execution>`, parameters must be provided in an *config file* in the *.yaml* format.
+For the database processing execution, parameters must be provided in a *config file* with the *.yaml* format.
 Please adapt the following template to your situation.

 *for instance*::